Can Thai Massage be done on animals?

 And for me it was a wonderful experience to see that Thai Massage is much less limited than we might think.
 Animals instinctively know that.

-Actually it also works the other way round.
+Actually it also works the other way round – animal to human.
 In Thailand you can get a “Thai Massage” from an elephant.

 Just like I had to tone down my massage techniques for the puppy, somehow the elephant knows to tone down it’s techniques for the humans as well.

-I have to admit that I have not tried it, but it is a popular affair in some areas of Thailand.
+I have to admit that I have not tried it (and am not going to), but it is a popular affair in some areas of Thailand.

-I still prefer the human touch for my massages, but the elephant massage definitely looks better in the photo album.
+I still prefer the human touch for my massages.
+The elephant massage is mostly a stunt designed for the photo albums of the tourists.
 It is right up there with hugging tigers which is also happening in several places in Thailand.

-Bottom line is: Let’s expand our definitions what can be done with massage and let’s be creative!
+Here is the take-away from this story: Let’s expand our definitions of what can be done with massage and let’s be creative!
+Our pets will appreciate it.

 Thai Massage can be done by professional therapists, it works great for helping friends and family with their aches, you can use it on your pets, it blends in great with yoga practice, and it even works well on pregnant women.